Yellow Tape

 -

-When using the tubular device, the orientation of the device does not matter.
+When using a basic tubular device, the orientation of the device does not matter.
 However you should thread the bight through one of the rope slots, so that the brake rope sits on the edge of the device closest to the cliff.

 -